Urban Homesteading: Is it Really Possible? (My 5 Truths About Urban Homesteading)

 You will be amazed at the people who will appreciate the old traditional ways you can share with them.

-The BEST thing is when people start asking you about what traditional skill you are learning, and want to know more about it.
+The BEST thing is when people start asking you about that traditional skill you are learning, and want to know more about it.
 Or, in my case, my friends, family, and neighbors often call me or stop by to see if I can help them with something herbal.
-Isn't that cool?
-To be able to help and share with others, and not be beholden to the commercial systems.

 People are becoming wiser these days, as well as increasingly mistrustful of Big Government, Big Ag (agriculture), Big Business, Big Pharma, and the money/power plays that happen among the above, to the detriment of the citizens.

-More and more, people are understanding that it is possible and even necessary to take some measure of control over our lives by becoming more independent of the systems currently in place.
+More and more, people are understanding that it is possible and even necessary to take some measure of control over their lives by becoming more independent of the systems currently in place.

 5) It's real.
 It can be done.
 URBAN homesteading is as VALID as what most of us "think" of when we talk about traditional homesteading in a rural setting.

-Guys, urban homesteading has become a "thing."
+Friends, urban homesteading has become a "thing."
 It's here.
 It's valuable.
 It's amazing.
 Most of all, it's a valid form of homesteading that has its place in our current modern society.
 It’s in your mindset!

 I think this is one of the most exciting times in the evolution of the American people!
 I, like a growing number of others, recognize that our current systems are debilitating the people, and I think more and more are finding out about the dangerous consequences of these systems.